-Our business occupies an intermediate market between the primary steel, aluminum, resin, and other basic material producers and the wholesale, retail building supply, industrial manufacturing, and highway construction markets.
-The primary producers typically focus on producing high volumes of their product.
-We purchase raw materials from these producers and, through various production processes, convert these raw materials into specialized products for use in the construction or repair and remodel of residential and commercial buildings, industrial and transportation structures, and other products.
-We primarily distribute our products through wholesale distributors, retailers, and contractors.
+Our business occupies an intermediate market between the primary steel, aluminum, resin, and other basic material producers and the wholesale, retail building supply, manufacturing, and highway construction markets.
+The primary material producers typically focus on producing high volumes of their product.
+We purchase raw materials from these producers and, through various production processes, convert these raw materials into specialized products for use in the construction or repair and remodel of residential and low-rise commercial buildings, and industrial and transportation structures.
+We primarily distribute our products through wholesale distributors, retailers and contractors.